grizant/n1pas/README.md

 ## Getting help

-There are two main places to get help with n1pas:
+There are three main places to get help with n1pas:

+1. Read the function specific documentation included with the package.
+Including ways to customize.

-1. [Stack Overflow][so] is a great source of answers to common ggplot2 questions.
+2. [Stack Overflow][so] is a great source of answers to common ggplot2 questions.
 It is also a great place to get help, once you have created a reproducible example that illustrates your problem.

-2. Need help?
+3. Need help?
 Email the listserv mailing list nof1pathwayssupport@list.arizona.edu.